- Are You Drinking Enough Water? HOT

 - Water the key to beautiful skin & hair

-There is a new therapy alternative for digestive health- a hydrotherapy from the inside out.
+There is a new therapeutic alternative for digestive health- hydrotherapy from the inside out.
 Karen McConnell is a certified colon hydrotherapist from Honesdale, Pennsylvania.
 She is a member of the International Association of Colon Hydrotherapy (IACT) and has been performing the procedure for a few years now.

 The colon is the body's septic tank, meaning the place where waste and toxins are stored.
 A healthy colon should be clean to effectively produce vitamins B and K, and to absorb water, she explains.
 So, when someone's colon is filled with waste and blockages, it does not function properly which can lead to more serious digestive tract problems.

 Enter colon hydrotherapy.
 This procedure, according to the IACT website is a method of removing waste from the large intestine by pumping warm, filtered ware into the colon.
 This water loosens, softens, and removes waste.
 With a procedure like this comes apprehension, and generally speaking about the colon area is taboo to some- because of this stigma, colon health is often ignored.
 It shouldn't be.
 Colon cancer is the second leading cause of cancer death in the United States.
 Also, over 70-millions Americans suffer from bowel problems, spending a collective $400-million on laxatives and other related products.